 Depending on one’s locus of control, some people think their partners are disappointing them and some feel they’re disappointing their partners.

 It’s not fun being in a relationship with someone who thinks you are disappointment or keeps beating themselves up because they are disappointed in themselves.

-That’s why if you are hoping for a relationship in the future, and you know that the only way you can have a truly happy and lasting relationship is if your ex finds him/herself, works on him/herself or gets his/her life together, your best move is to give your ex the time he/she needs while showing him/her that you are supportive of whatever he/she needs to do to feel happy with him/herself.
+That’s why if you are hoping for a relationship in the future, and you know that the only way you can have a truly happy and lasting relationship is if your ex “finds” themselves” or gets their life together, your best move is to give your ex the time they need while showing them that you are supportive of whatever they need to do to feel happy with who they are.

-If your ex isn’t happy with him/herself, there’ll be no happiness for you either.
+If your ex isn’t happy with him or herself, there’ll be no happiness for you either.

 You know what, may be you need to do some “finding yourself” yourself.
 Just putting it out there…